 ¾ cup coconut flakes (or, if you have coconut flakes just chop it up fine)

 1 tbsp cornstarch

 - Preheat oven to 425 degrees.

 - In a bowl, mix panko breadcrumbs, coconut, salt, and pepper.

 - In a second bowl, beat the two eggs together (as you would for scrambled eggs).

 - Prepare the chicken: cut the chicken breasts into small tenders- for me, each boneless skinless breast was cut into pieces.

-- Take a sheet pan and place a wire baking rack on top.
+- Take a sheet pan and place a on top.
 (I actually didn’t have a wire baking rack, but instead used a grill basket turned upside down- it worked just fine!)